world5892/newsgrid/README.md

 # Newsgrid

-A demo news website using CSS grid.
+A news website using CSS grid.